Picking The Best Steak For Kabobs

 Here’s a cool tutorial on pork kebobs in a Spanish marinade, check it out!

 Use A Skewer

 Permit the steak time to drain from the marinade for a few minutes before putting it on the skewer, but do not throw the marinade away as it can be brushed onto the meat during the grilling process later.
+To get great flavor you can also just use some black or red pepper, garlic powder, anything to your taste.
 If you are using wooden skewers, now would be a good time to soak them in some water.
 Alternatively, if you are using metal skewers, you might consider giving them a short soak in some oil that has some herbs or spices, like rosemary or garlic, already blended into the mix.
 These steps will make putting the food on the skewer just as easy as taking it off.